Jonas Danilssønn Ramus

-Jonas Danilssønn Ramus (27 September 1649 - 16 May 1718) was a Norwegian priest, author and historian.
+Jonas Danilssønn Ramus (27 September 1649 − 16 May 1718) was a Norwegian priest, author and historian.
 He is principally known as an author of religious and historical writings.

 Background

 Ramus was born at Aukra in Møre og Romsdal, Norway.
 His parents were parish priest Danil Johnsen Ramus (d.
 1654) and Anna Christensdatter Bernhoft (1624–1705).
 Ramus belonged a family of clerics, with the father, grandfather, stepfather and two brothers, clerics and scholars in various positions.
 He lost his father early, but her stepfather, Hans Olsen Brejer, took responsibility for his basic education.
 After studies at the Trondheim Cathedral School, in 1665 he was discharged to the University of Copenhagen with two of his brothers.
 For the next 15 years, he is believed to have continued studying in Copenhagen.

 Career

 In the 1680s Ramus became personnel chaplain in Sørum Church (Sørum kirke) in Romerike under the priest Colbjørn Torstensen Arneberg.
-From 1690 Ramus was senior priest of Norderhov Church (Norderhov kirke) at Ringerike in Buskerud.
+From 1690 Ramus was senior priest of Norderhov Church (Norderhov kirke) in Ringerike in Buskerud.
 Ramus became a magistrate in 1698.